ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 The good news: RK3588 is made in such an advanced process that running the most demanding benchmark on this thing ([7-zip's internal benchmark](https://github.com/ThomasKaiser/sbc-bench#7-zip)) on all cores results in just 8W extra consumption compared to idle.

-Please be aware that measuring only CPU loads does not really represent the SoC's capabilities since it ignores everything else that makes up this SoC:
+Please be aware that measuring only CPU loads does not really represent the SoC's capabilities since it ignores everything else that makes up RK3588:

   * GPU (2D/3D acceleration)
   * VPU (accelerated video encoding/decoding)